Gucci-Man/ruby_intro/README.md

 # README #
-This is repo for Intro to Ruby book chapters and exercises
+This is a repo containing the chapters and exercises for "Intro to Ruby" book